vickyliu927/questions/STUDIO_STRUCTURE.md

 - **FAQ Section**: Frequently asked questions and contact support

 #### 📚 Subject Pages
-Contains all subject-related page configurations:
+Contains all subject-related page configurations.
+Subject pages are now displayed directly without subfolders for easier access:

-- **Maths Page (Legacy)**: The original mathematics page configuration
+- **Mathematics**: The mathematics subject page with topics and content
-- **Dynamic Subject Pages**: New flexible subject pages that can be created for any subject
+- **Future subjects**: New subject pages can be created here (Physics, Chemistry, Biology, etc.)

-### 🔝 Header
+#### 🔝 Header
 Website header configuration including logo, navigation, and CTA button.

-### 🔻 Footer
+#### 🔻 Footer
 Website footer configuration including links, social media, and layout settings.

 ## Benefits of New Structure

-### ✅ **Organized Content**
+### ✅ **Streamlined Organization**
-- Logical grouping of related content
-- Clear separation between homepage and subject content
-- Easy to find specific sections
+- All CIE IGCSE content is grouped under one main section
+- Header and Footer are included in the main content area for easier access
+- Subject pages are displayed directly without unnecessary nesting

 ### ✅ **Intuitive Navigation**
+- Single-level navigation within CIE IGCSE section
+- Faster access to all content types
-- Hierarchical structure matches website organization
+- Logical grouping that matches website organization
-- Reduced clutter in the main content list
-- Faster content discovery

 ### ✅ **Scalable Design**
 - Easy to add new homepage sections
 - Simple to create new subject pages
-- Flexible structure for future content types
+- Clean structure for future content types

 ### ✅ **Better User Experience**
 - Content editors can quickly find what they need
-- Reduced cognitive load when managing content
+- Reduced clicks to reach content
 - Clear content relationships

 ## How to Use

+### Accessing All Content
+1. Navigate to **CIE IGCSE** (main content section)
+2. All content is organized within this single section

-### Accessing Homepage Content
+### Managing Homepage Content
 1. Navigate to **CIE IGCSE** → **Homepage**
 2. Select the section you want to edit:
    - Hero Section